-Offers four extra-wide slots to fit thick-sliced bread and bagels.
+Offers 4 extra-wide slots to fit thick-sliced bread and bagels.
 Has a bagel heating option to toast inside more than outside.
 The manual lift lever prevents having to reach inside for your toast.
 Evenly toasts every single piece.

 The stainless steel finish attracted fingerprints.

 Extra-wide slots for bagels.
 Reliable defrost setting means waffles and pastries are evenly cooked and crispy.
 Convenient cord storage.
 6-level browning knobs.

 Appliance longevity is not as long as some owners would like.

 Features an LCD countdown display and blue LED buttons for better visibility.
 Also sports a self-adjusting toaster slot to evenly toast a wide variety of bread thicknesses.
 We really love how easy it is to customize the toaster's settings to match preferences.

 Attractive and easy to clean.
 High-lift lever makes toast easy to reach.
 Slots accommodate various types of bread, including bagels.
 6 shade settings and 4 functions.
 Crumb tray included.

 Toasting takes a bit long.
 Preferred setting may require trial and error.